iteam-software/tactile-core-web/README.md

 # TACTILE*web*
 ## Game Engine Core

-Welcome to the game engine core library!
+Welcome to the TACTILE*web* game engine core library!

+The purpose of this codebase is to export a kernel which provides enough surface area to run a very wide array of game genres.

 ## Contributing
 Thank you for your desire to help improve the TACTILE*web* library.
 To get